aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/index.md

 ## Pipeline execution role

 ASEA used the `ASEA-PipelineRole` as the privileged role deployed to all accounts and used by the accelerator to manage resources.
-The LZA upgraded environement used the  `ASEA-LZA-DeploymentRole`.
+The LZA upgraded environment used the  `ASEA-LZA-DeploymentRole`.
 This is defined with this configuration in the global-config.yaml file.

 ```